Sitoo

 In Omnium, ensure the store's external ID matches the corresponding store in Sitoo.
 This external ID is used by the integration to assign the correct store to the order.

-The order flow is based on an event subscription, where Sitoo notifies event subscribers about changes in orders.
-To register the Omnium connector as an event subscriber, navigate to Settings -> Event Subscription in the Sitoo back office and use the following JSON configuration:
+To register Omnium as an event subscriber, navigate to Settings -> Event Subscription in the Sitoo back office and add the following configuration:

 {